dustywhite7/Econ8310/SlidesCode/1 - Review.md

 Mammel Hall 332M

 **Office Hours**:
-Mondays (second half of semester), Thursdays from 4:45-5:45 PM
+Mondays 3-5 PM, or by appointment

 **Contact Info**:
 drwhite@unomaha.edu

 ---

-### Quick Note
+# Quick Note

 You will be expected to program in class every week.
-If you haven't taken ECON 8320 (Tools for Data Analysis), this might mean that you need to spend some extra time outside of class:
+If you haven't taken ECON 8320 (Tools for Data Analysis), this means that you will spend extra time outside of class:
 - [Udacity.com](udacity.com) is an excellent learning resource
 - [Datacamp.com](datacamp.com) is another great resource to get you started
-- Remember: if you need to, spend time outside class practicing (by time I mean hours)
+- Remember: if you need to, spend time outside class practicing your coding (by time I mean **hours**)

 ---

-### Quick Note
+# Quick Note

 <br>